 - Students must reside in the Black Hawk College District.

 - Students must be at least 17 years of age or older and not enrolled in a K-12 school district.
-Sixteen-year-old students may enroll only with parental and K-12 school district permission.
+Please be aware that 16-year-old students may enroll only with parental and K-12 school district permission.

 - Youth GED® classes (High School Credit/Youth GED®) may be an option for students starting at age 16 who qualify.
-If you are unsure of which class section to attend, visit the Optional Education Youth GED® page or inquire at the time of registration
+If you are unsure of which class section to attend, visit the Optional Education Youth GED® page or inquire at the time of registration.